 NOTE: Some programs have other goals, which are reflected in the "All goals" column.
-The Virginia Investment Partnership Grant does not require job creation (it requires that existing jobs be maintained), but some projects have job creation goals.
+Some programs do not collect information on average wage levels upon completion of the project.
 The goal of the VALET program is to increase international sales, and 72 percent of the participants met or exceeded their goal for increased international sales.
 Some programs, such as the Commonwealth's Opportunity Fund, allow projects to attain 90 percent of specific goals before award reduction or recapture is made.
-Projects that exceeded 90 percent (or other established percentage) for a specific goal but did not achieve 100 percent are not shown in the percentage of projects that achieved goal.
-For the Commonwealth's Opportunity Fund, 63 percent of projects met at least 90 percent of their job creation goal, and 79 percent met at least 90 percent of their capital investment goal.
-The Virginia Jobs Investment Program and Small Business Jobs Grant Program do not establish project-specific goals, but they are included here because grant awards are committed based on an expected number of jobs and amount of capital, although reimbursement is established as a set amount per job actually created and paid post-performance.
-This may lead to over-commitment of funding to many projects that do not create the number of jobs expected.
-Some projects do not collect information on average wage levels upon completion of the project.
-The Small Business Jobs Grant Fund Program was eliminated by the 2020 General Assembly.
+For simplicity of making calculations across programs, projects that exceeded 90 percent (or other established percentage) for a specific goal but did not achieve 100 percent are not shown.
+For the Commonwealth's Opportunity Fund, 44 percent of projects met a least 90 percent of their job creation goal and 60 percent met at least 90 percent of their capital investment goal.